 In 1752, the Venetian master Tiepolo was instructed to make a grand fresco illustrating the greatness of Europe, Würzburg, and the Prince Bishop.
 And he did.
 The four continents are each symbolized by a woman on an animal and pointing to the Prince Bishop in the medallion above Europe.
 America — desperately uncivilized — sits naked with feathers in her hair on an alligator among severed heads.
 She's being served hot chocolate, a favorite import and nearly a drug for Europeans back then.
 Africa sits on a camel in a land of trade and fantasy animals (based on secondhand reports).
 Asia rides her elephant in the birthplace of Christianity.
 And Europe is shown as the center of high culture — Lady Culture points her brush not at Rome, but at Würzburg.
 The Prince Bishop had a healthy ego.
 The ceiling features Apollo and a host of Greek gods, all paying homage to Würzburg and its leader.

 The sumptuous Hofkirche Chapel, adjacent to the palace, was for the exclusive use of the Prince Bishop and his court.
-The decor and design is textbook Baroque.
-Architect Balthasar Neumann was stuck with the existing walls.
-His challenge was to bring in light and create symmetry — essential to any Baroque work.
+Its architect, in an effort not to alter the palace's facade, was stuck with the existing walls, making it a challenge to bring in light and create symmetry — essential to any Baroque work.
 He did it with mirrors and hidden windows.
-The chapel is slathered in real — if paper-thin — gold leaf.
+The chapel is slathered in real — though paper-thin — gold leaf.
 But the "marble columns" are marbled plaster.
 This method was popular because it was cheap and the color could be controlled.
 You can tell if a "marble" column is real or fake by resting your hand on it.
-If it warms up...it's not marble.
+If it warms up, it's not marble.

 Würzburg has several large wineries that were originally founded as homes for the old and poor, and began making wine to pay the bills.
 Today these grand Baroque complexes, which have restaurants and wine shops, still use part of their proceeds to help needy seniors.
 I'll drink to that — and you can, too, in Würzburg.